 Portable nuclear reactors: will they bring nuclear power back?

-Whether nuclear power proves to be a way forward or not may depend on whether the taboo surrounding nuclear power can be eased.
+Whether nuclear energy proves to be a way forward or not may depend on whether the taboo surrounding nuclear energy can be eased.
 As for me, if I look around for "portable nuclear" I find wikipedia and the "backpack nuclear bomb".